ramonskie/codex/openstack.md

 store archives in, and name it something descriptive, like `codex-backups`.

-QUINN:  Please review and add / change as needed.

 ### Deploying SHIELD

 We'll start out with the Genesis template for SHIELD: